logicplace/pm-dev-docs/hardware/cpu/memory.md

 ## RAM

 The memory used in the Pokémon mini is general purpose static RAM.
 It is high speed and there is no performance hit for accessing it other than the instruction processing speed.
 The biggest problem with the system is that the RAM is small, only 4 KiB, and also shared with the [LCD Controller][].
-Sections of this memory can be disabled, but up to 1248 bytes can be repurposed for video.
+Sections of the shared memory can be reclaimed, but up to 1248 bytes is used for video.

 "General Purpose Memory" as listed in the tables below is considered unused and is safe for all use at any time.
 Disabling various parts of the [LCD Controller][] can free up additional memory.

 If the frame buffer is disabled, the entire controller is disabled.
 The sprites and map can be disabled individually, however it's not recommended to disable the map yet enable sprites outside very special use cases.
 Should you disable either, those spaces in the below table are available for you to use generally.
 The start of the tile map does not move if only sprites are disabled.

 The map size also affects available memory.
-For the 24x16 map size, selected by setting MAPSIZ to 3, the tile map area is 384 bytes.
+For the 24x16 map size, selected by setting [$2080 bits 5~4](registers/lcd.md#map-size) to 3, the tile map area is 384 bytes.
 For every other size, the tile map area is 192 bytes.

 | Start | End   | Size       | Description            |
 | ----- | ----- | ---------- | ---------------------- |